SarahABKH/React_tic_tac_toe/README.md

-# Tic Tac Toe Game in React - Beginner's Guide
+# Tic Tac Toe Game in React

 Welcome to the Tic Tac Toe game in React!
 This simple project is designed for beginners who want to learn the basics of building a web application using React.